TerryCavanagh/boscaceoil/How To Run On Catalina.md

 **Learn about Rebuilding V3**

-Please read BuildingV3.md to learn more about how the V3 app was rebuild to work on catalina
+Please read [Building V3 for Catalina.md](https://github.com/Pikachuxxxx/boscaceoil/blob/master/Building%20V3%20for%20Catalina.md) to learn more about how the V3 app was rebuild to work on catalina.